taniyakapoor/taniyakapoor.github.io/_pages/teaching.md

 permalink: /teaching/
 author_profile: true
 ---

-**Master's Course Development and Supervision**
+**Masters thesis and Supervision**

+I have been deeply involved in supervising on various projects at the forefront of PIML.
+My supervision activities include:

+**Direct Supervision of Student Projects:** I am currently supervising two master's students on a project focusing on generalization of the neural PDE solvers.
+**Leading a Master Thesis Proposal:** I Led a master thesis proposal focusing on the application of PIML in beam dynamics, setting a new direction for future research in the field.
+**Co-Supervision of a Master's Thesis:** I had the privilege of co-supervising a master's student whose thesis project centered on beam dynamics using PIML, contributing to their academic and professional development.

-I played a pivotal role in formulating a proposal for a master's course uniquely designed to integrate PIML within the context of beam dynamics.
-This initiative aimed at equipping students with the necessary skills to apply machine learning techniques in physics, particularly in understanding and simulating the dynamics of beams.
+I played a pivotal role in formulating a proposal for a master's course (Data Science and AI for Engineer) designed to integrate PIML within the context of beam dynamics.
+This initiative aimed at equipping students with the necessary skills to apply machine learning techniques, particularly in understanding and simulating the dynamics of beams using PIML.

-Supervisory Support: Central to this course was my commitment to providing three months of supervisory support to a group of nine dedicated students.
-This project was not just an educational journey but a pioneering exploration into applying PIML in practical, real-world scenarios within beam dynamics.
+**Supervision:** Central to this course was my commitment to providing three months of supervisory support to a group of nine dedicated students.
+This three months project was not just an educational journey but a pioneering exploration into applying PIML in practical, real-world scenarios within beam dynamics.

 **Educational Material Preparation**